LalithAbhiramDasari/Bottom-Up-Parsers/README.md

 # Bottom-Up-Parsers
 The Above Files Provides the Implementation of LR(0), LR(1), SLR and LALR parsers.

-Example to use use grammars and Strings for input
+Example to use use grammars and Strings for input.
 Grammar:
 Eg 1:

 E -> E + T | T
 T -> T * F | F